rocketacademy/bootcamp-docs/4-backend-structure/4.1-orm-sequelize/README.md

 Lets do some wishful thinking...

-* _What if we could write a program that writes these SQL queries for us?_
+- _What if we could write a program that writes these SQL queries for us?_
-* _What if we did not need to remember this crazy error prone SQL syntax?_
+- _What if we did not need to remember this crazy error prone SQL syntax?_
-* _What if we could call data their actual names, i.e; `Users`, `Sightings`, rather than the generic `rows`?_
+- _What if we could call data their actual names, i.e; `Users`, `Sightings`, rather than the generic `rows`?_

 ### Introducing Sequelize (our ORM of choice)

-[ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational\_mapping) stands for "object-relational mapping", where database tables (also known as "[relations](https://en.wikipedia.org/wiki/Relation\_\(database\))") are mapped to [objects or classes](https://en.wikipedia.org/wiki/Object\_\(computer\_science\)#:\~:text=An%20object%20is%20an%20abstract,found%20in%20the%20real%20world.), such that SQL relations and their relevant associations can be manipulated directly from application code by generating templatized SQL query code.
+[ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) stands for "object-relational mapping", where database tables (also known as "[relations](<https://en.wikipedia.org/wiki/Relation_(database)>)") are mapped to [objects or classes](<https://en.wikipedia.org/wiki/Object_(computer_science)#:~:text=An%20object%20is%20an%20abstract,found%20in%20the%20real%20world.>), such that SQL relations and their relevant associations can be manipulated directly from application code by generating templatized SQL query code.
 [Sequelize](https://sequelize.org) is the most popular ORM for Node.js.
-We will use Sequelize during Coding Bootcamp for our web applications to replace raw SQL.
+We will use Sequelize during SWE Bootcamp for our web applications to replace raw SQL.

 ### ORMs Replace Simple SQL Queries